Key Learning Points

 And if you’re a fighter, you’ll lack speed and co-ordination and the ability to out-think your opponent.
 You’ll have lost your ‘spark’.

 That’s what is meant by Consciousness residing in the Blood: if it is deficient, so also will be the sparkiness – Fire!- of your Consciousness.

-    With this, which could happen because of a poor diet, poor digestion, over-use of your eyes (next paragraph) or because of lack of rest - especially lack of restful sleep - your sinews will lose their strength, your hair will lose its shine, your eyes their power, your joints their suppleness.
+With this, which could happen because of a poor diet, poor digestion, over-use of your eyes (see below) or because of lack of rest – especially lack of restful sleep – your sinews will lose their strength, your hair will lose its shine, your eyes their power, your joints their suppleness.

 On that question of sight, Chinese medicine has various sayings based on observations over millennia.
 One of them is this: excessive use of the eyes injures the Blood.

 You might think that if you’re awake with your eyes open, it would be quite hard not to use your eyes all the time, so what do they mean by ‘excessive’ use of the eyes?

 In this context, they mean that staring for too long or straining the eyes injures it.

 Nowadays, many of us spend huge amounts of time staring at computer, smartphone, cell-phone and television screens and in reading texts either online or on paper.